ejohansson13/concepts_explained/UNet/UNet.md

 So far, we have only been looking at the top row of the kaleidoscope image.
 And so we shift the lens down slightly to the next stage.
 Accordingly, our matrix subset will shift down one row, and we will repeat the above process for the next row in our matrix.
 A lot of the image will look the same but we have swapped the topmost row for the next row down. ![Second row of a convolution operation between a matrix and a kernel](/UNet/Images/cwc_second_row.png) We complete the second row, shift down, and perform the same operations on the third row in our matrix. ![Third row of a convolution operation between a matrix and a kernel](/UNet/Images/cwc_third_row.png) We shift down another row and arrive at all the information our kaleidoscope has to offer and correspondingly all the information our kernel has taken from our input matrix. ![Fourth row of a convolution operation between a matrix and a kernel](/UNet/Images/cwc_fourth_row.png)
 As you can see in the example, our input matrix is 6x6 while our output matrix is 4x4.
 The reason for this decrease in size is that as we move the kernel around the input matrix, we lose out on the edgemost matrix elements.
 Convolution discards the edges of the image due to the incomplete context around those pixels, similar to our example.

+#### Stride, Padding, and Kernel Size

+Talk about stride and padding; also 3x3 kernel size and how convolution works with local context

 ### Rectified Linear Unit
-Now that we have our output matrix, we apply an element-wise activation function.
+Now that we thoroughly understand convolution, let's talk about activation functions.
+Continuing with our matrix example, we can take our output matrix and apply an element-wise activation function.
 An activation function takes in a value and acts like a security checkpoint at the airport.
 At the airport, if you have a bottle with liquid over a certain volume, you must empty it before continuing.
 Rules are in place and if you fall short of those rules, you alter your input before proceeding.
 Depending on the value input to the activation function, it may allow that value to pass unaffected or reject the value and replace it with 0.
 These actions will also change dependent on the respective activation function.
 The rectified linear unit (ReLU) activation function allows all nonnegative values to pass, and rejects negative values, setting them to 0.
 <p align="center" width="100%">
   <img src="/UNet/Images/relu_activation_function.png" alt="A graph demonstrating the Rectified Linear Unit activation function" width="25%">
 </p>